Sameer2748/2D-Metaverse/README.md

 2. **http** - A backend server for handling HTTP requests.
 3. **ws** - A WebSocket server for real-time communication.

+2D-Metaverse/packages/db/prisma/schema.prisma in this you have to use your postgresql url.

 Each application is located in the `apps` folder and can be run independently or together during development.

 ---